 Jill has also taught Visual Arts in secondary schools and Arts Industry Studies at Southern Cross University in the School of Arts and Social Sciences as well as Events Management in the School of Business and Tourism.

-Russell Eldridge is a retired newspaper editor.
-He now writes fiction and freelance articles, trains journalists and conducts corporate media training.
+Russell Eldridge is a retired newspaper editor, whose first novel, Harry Mac, is published by Allen and Unwin in 2015.
+He also writes freelance articles, trains journalists, conducts corporate media training, and acts as a media consultant.
 Russell has worked in the industry for more than 40 years.

 He began his career in South Africa, working on the Natal Witness, the South African Press Association and the Johannesburg Star.
 He emigrated to Australia in 1979 to work for the Sydney Morning Herald.
 He made a lifestyle change and moved to the NSW North Coast.
 After two glorious years of hippiedom, he was sucked back into mainstream journalism and worked for the Northern Star, based in Lismore.
 He retired as Editor in 2008.